 I am an officer in a local HA and I recently attended a school-wide assembly and tour to get a better sense of the school so that I may report about it to my neighborhood.
 What struck me the most was the sense of family and organization that exists at every level.
 It reminded my of my days as a preschool parent where each class worked together for their teachers and students exchanged information and created play-dates and friendships for both parents and students alike.
 The school is actually quite small -- only 305 students and parents are encouraged to volunteer in the classroom garden arts and a variety of other programs that run each week.
 My days as an elementary parent are behind me unfortunately -- but I couldn't be more encouraged for local families with young ones to attend their local school.

 Cheremoya Avenue Elementary School is a public elementary school in Los Angeles.
-The principal of Cheremoya Avenue Elementary School is Michelle Gorsuch and can be contacted at firstname.lastname@example.org.
-284 children attend Cheremoya Avenue Elementary School and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+The principal of Cheremoya Avenue Elementary School is Michelle Gorsuch, whose e-mail is email@example.com.
+284 children attend Cheremoya Avenue Elementary School and identify mostly as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
 32% of the Cheremoya Avenue Elementary School students have "limited English proficiency."
-77% of the 284 students here are paying reduced lunch prices.
+77% of the 284 students here get reduced lunch prices.
 The student to teacher ratio at Cheremoya Avenue Elementary School is 15:1.
 Grant Elementary School is one of the nearest elementary schools.

 - Drawing painting

 - Martial arts self defense

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||1%||%|

 |Native American or Native Alaskan||0.3%||0.3%|

 |Students eligible for free or reduced-price lunch program||77%||75%|